 In terms of costs and potential revenue, there are increasingly multiple options in this space.

-Yes, print advertising is more expensive than digital.
+For advertisers: Yes, print advertising is more expensive than digital.
 There’s no getting around it, but it’s because brand and membership organisation publishing offers access to a highly valuable niche audience combined with engagement and longevity.
 See below.

 Yes, digital or social media advertising can provide data insight and lead the consumer directly to your website.
 But this disruptive means of advertising doesn’t work well for all sectors, though for beauty and fashion it’s a godsend.

 However, consumers rarely buy on their first click.
 They need to build awareness of a brand or offering and this takes time and engagement.
 Switch off your digital advertising and, unless you’re an established brand, you’re often switching off your memorability at the same time.